In February, May, and September we get professional fitters to check child restraints in vehicles for FREE.

-- Rearward facing for babies up to 6 months.
+- rearward-facing for babies up to 6 months

-- Rearward facing for babies up to 12 months.
+- rearward-facing for babies up to 12 months

-- Convertible seats in rearward facing mode for babies up to 12 months and forward facing mode for babies 6 months to children up to 4 years.
+- convertible seats in rearward-facing mode for babies up to 12 months, and forward-facing mode for babies 6 months to children up to 4 years.

-Child Car Seats is an initiative of the Child Restraint Evaluation Program (CREP), a partnership between Transport for NSW, NRMA, RACV, TAC and VicRoads.
+This is an initiative of the Child Restraint Evaluation Program (CREP), a partnership between Transport for NSW, NRMA, RACV, TAC and VicRoads.

 National Child Restraint Laws

-- Children up to the age of 6 months must be secured in an approved rearward facing restraint.
+- Children up to the age of 6 months must be secured in an approved rearward-facing restraint.

-- Children aged from 6 months old but under 4 years old must be secured in either a rear or forward facing approved child restraint with an inbuilt harness.
+- Children aged from 6 months old but under 4 years old must be secured in either a rear or forward-facing approved child restraint with an inbuilt harness.

 - Children under 4 years old cannot travel in the front seat of a vehicle with two or more rows.

-- Children aged from 4 years old but under 7 years old must be secured in a forward facing approved child restraint with an inbuilt harness or an approved booster seat.
+- Children aged from 4 years old but under 7 years old must be secured in a forward-facing approved child restraint with an inbuilt harness or an approved booster seat.

-- Children aged from 4 years old but under 7 years old cannot travel in the front seat of a vehicle with two or more rows, unless all other back seats are occupied by children younger than seven years in an approved child restraint or booster seat.
+- Children aged from 4 years old but under 7 years old cannot travel in the front seat of a vehicle with two or more rows, unless all other back seats are occupied by children younger than 7 years in an approved child restraint or booster seat.